akalsey/buffer-sync/README.md

 This script synchronizes posting schedules across all your Buffer social media channels to match your Twitter schedule.
 It uses Playwright to automate the process through Buffer's web interface.

+**IMPORTANT: This will clear any existing schedule you have set and replace it with the schedule you set in your Twitter channel.**

 ## Prerequisites

 - Node.js (v16 or higher)